maciejka7/maciejka7/README.md

 # Hi there 👋
 Hi, I'm Michał :) I'm front-end Developer based in Warsaw, Poland :) JS lover, geek, 🐕❤ 🤣

 ## About me 😎

-Currently I work at ING Bank Śląski as a Front-End Dev.
-I'm working on web application, do best I could to deliver best banking solution and great user expirence.
+Presently I work for ING Bank Śląski as Front-End Dev.
+I'm working on web application, do the best I could deliver the best banking solution and great user experience.

-Previously, I worked at Sodexo BRS Polska as a Front-end Developer where I was responsible for the maintenance and development of the front-end layer of Sodexo's platforms.
-On my daily bases I was creating modern solutions for the needs of our clients and maintained and developed Sodexo's services.
+Before that, I worked at Sodexo BRS Polska as a front-end developer where I was responsible for maintaining and developing the front-end layer of Sodexo platforms.
+In my day-to-day work, I created modern solutions for our clients' needs and maintained and developed Sodexo's services.

-It solves problems using new technologies such as JS / TS, SASS, JSFrameworks I am a fan of modern technology, 3D graphics and I spend long hours walking with my dog.
-I am still developing my skills by deepening my knowledge of React, RN, back-end.
+I solve problems using new tech like JS/TS, SASS, JSFrameworks.I love modern technology, 3D graphics and I spend long hours walking with my dog.I continue to expand my skills by deepening my knowledge of React, RN, back-end.

 ## Skills
 - JS/Ts